zarstensen/obsidian-obsimat-plugin/README.md

 This creates a virtual environment named `.venv` installed with all required dependencies.
 Furthermore, it sets up a git pre-push hook, which runs the entire test suite, before pushing.

-To use this development environment in Obsidian, go to the **Latex Math** settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
+To use this development environment in Obsidian, go to the **LaTeX Math** settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
 Make sure to reload the vault after doing this.

 The plugin should now use the python source files and the created virtual environment, instead of the auto installed `SympyClient` binary.